Skip to main content

 My Trips — detalle Ciudad de México

-My Trips — tap a destination to see automatic expense tracking, currency breakdown and integrated financial product recommendations.
+My Trips: tap a destination for automatic expense tracking, currency breakdown and product recommendations.

-BBVA had every transaction a customer made while travelling.
-Users had none of it in a usable form — they were manually piecing together what they'd spent, in which currency, across multiple trips.
-My Trips surfaced it automatically: expenses by destination, budget tracking, currency breakdown, all linked to the financial products they might actually need.
+BBVA had every transaction a customer made while travelling, but users couldn't use any of it, piecing together by hand what they'd spent, in which currency, across trips.
+My Trips surfaced it automatically: expenses by destination, budget tracking and currency breakdown, all linked to the products they might actually need.

-I led the feature from research to launch in Spain (August 2019).
-The insight was that travel isn't just a moment — it's a financial context.
-Connecting that context to BBVA's products (insurance, loans, currency conversion) turned a utility feature into a revenue driver.
+I led it from research to launch in Spain (August 2019).
+The insight: travel isn't just a moment, it's a financial context.
+Connecting it to BBVA's products (insurance, loans, currency conversion) turned a utility into a revenue driver.

 Banking in three seconds